Russia says it fired warning shots on British warship but UK denies the claim

 The department said in a statement that it has "called on the British side to conduct a thorough investigation of the actions of the crew of the destroyer 'Defender' to prevent similar incidents in the future."

 Its statement also said the British Defense Attache at the UK Embassy in Moscow has been summoned to the Defense Ministry to discuss the incident.
+Later, Russian Foreign Ministry spokeswoman Maria Zakharova said the British ambassador would be summoned to the ministry, according to TASS.

 The ministry told Russian state media that the British destroyer left Russian territorial waters at 12:23 p.m. local time.